-1. Release tension on belt using a breaker bar in square hole in tension arm.
+Release tension on belt using a long handled 1/2 inch drive tool in square hole in tensioner arm.
 Remove belt from pulleys.

 NOTE: While belt is removed, inspect pulleys and bearings.
 Rotate and feel for hard turning or any unusual sounds.
 If pulleys or bearings need replacement, see your John Deere dealer.